Blog, news and resources | Woolton Tutors

 Students often ask for advice on how to revise.
 Learning is different from understanding, but we need both to get the marks in exams.
 We can prepare for different questions, like describe and explain, evaluate or application A-level biology questions.
 But sometimes there is no avoiding it – there is also a lot to learn.
 So how best to do it?

-Here are a few tips for how to revise effectively.
-(I’m using “How to revise for A-level biology” as an example here, but these tips can be applied to other subjects, too): Continue reading “How to revise for A-level biology (and everything else)”
+Alongside our blog on how to make a revision timetable that works, here are a few tips for how to revise effectively.
+(I’m using “How to revise for A-level biology” as an example here, but all these tips can be applied to other subjects, too): Continue reading “How to revise for A-level biology (and everything else)”

 Online Italian lessons for couples